 This course will teach fundamentals of web page creation using Hyper-text Markup Language (HTML) and Cascading Style Sheets (CSS).
 We will create our pages the "old-fashioned way" using an html-oriented development environment (Brackets from Adobe) to create the html and css files.
 We will start from the very beginning and move as far into HTML and HTML5 as time permits.
 No prior programming or HTML experience is required of students who register in this course.

 Unity is a game development platform that offers great power and flexibility.
 Students in this course will learn to create game objects that exist in "three-dimensional space."
-Working with a 3-D graphics editor is also important to creating Unity games.
-This course is offered when student interest warrants.
-It is one to three terms in length, depending on students' interests and needs.
+Working with a 3-D graphics editor is also essential in creating Unity games.
+This course is offered as student interest warrants.
+It is one to three terms in length, depending on students' interests and availability.

 This course is an introduction to object-oriented programming using the Python programming language.
-It is similar to the first term of the AP Java course but with projects written in Python rather than Java.
+It is similar in scope to the first term of the AP Computer Science A course.
 No prior programming experience is required.